 "So, tell me, what you have learned from the trip?" asked the father.

-four.
+The son answered, "I saw that we have one dog and they had four.
 We have a pool that reaches to the middle of our garden, and they have a creek that has no end.
 We have imported lanterns in our garden, and they have the stars at night.
 Our patio reaches to the front yard, and they have the whole horizon.
 We have a small piece of land to live on, and they have fields that go beyond our sight.
 We have servants who serve us, but they serve others.
 We buy our food, but they grow theirs.
 We have walls around our property to protect us; they have friends to protect them."

 The boy's father was speechless.

-"Thanks, Dad, for showing me how poor we are."
+Then his son added, "Thanks, Dad, for showing me how poor we are."

 Sunday, May 3, 2009